httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 a new "Status" field containing the most recent appraisal of the digest-algorithm.

-An endpoint might have a preference for algorithms, such as preferring "standard" algorithms over "deprecated" ones.
+An endpoint might have a preference for algorithms, such as preferring "standard" algorithms over "insecure" ones.
 Transition from weak algorithms is supported by negotiation of digest-algorithm using `Want-Digest` or `Want-Content-Digest` (see {{want-fields}}) or by sending multiple representation-data-digest values from which the receiver chooses.